GabrielLangstaff117/medical-app/README.md

 Evil: as an attacker, I want to alter schedules to disrupt hospital operations.
 To address this, the system enforces role-based access and validates all inputa as well as applydatabase integrity checks to prevent unauthorized modifications.

+5:As an admin, I want all sensitive data to be encrypted to preserve patient privacy.
+The system uses AES-256 encryption for data at rest and TLS

+As an admin, I also want all user actions logged so that unauthorized access or tampering can be traced.
+Logs include timestamps, user IDs, and actions performed

+Evil: as a malicious user, I want to tamper with sensitive data logs to erase traces of my activities (mitigation, the system employs secure logging mechanisms that are immutable and regularly audited)